 Why Accurate Roof Measurements Matter

 It’s important to figure out your roof’s dimensions to purchase the right number of shingles.
 You don’t want to make repeated trips to the hardware store for more shingle bundles, nor do you want to end up with extra shingles you can’t return.
-Accurate measurements will make sure you have enough materials and can plan a realistic timetable for the project.
+Accurate measurements will make sure you have enough materials and can plan a realistic timetable for installing shingles to your roof.
 You’ll also be able to estimate costs and a budget for roof replacement expenses with more precision.

 What To Know Before Measuring